-Sheet Pan Chili Dijon Salmon – A 5-ingredient salmon recipe that tastes 5-STARS and is ready in 25 minutes!!
+Sheet Pan Sweet Chili Salmon — A 5-ingredient salmon recipe that tastes like 5 STARS and is ready in 25 minutes!!
 Loaded with layers of incredible flavor from two types of chili sauce, Dijon mustard, and honey!
 You’ll LOVE this salmon recipe!!

-The salmon is loaded with so many layers of incredible flavors thanks to a sweet chili sauce, an Asian chili garlic sauce which adds some heat and garlic, Dijon mustard, and honey.
+The spicy-sweet chili glazed salmon is loaded with so many layers of incredible flavors thanks to a sweet chili sauce, an Asian chili garlic sauce which adds some heat and garlic, Dijon mustard, and honey.

 It’s a flavor bomb powerhouse that gives the salmon fabulous flavor and it’s as easy drizzling 4 key ingredients over the salmon.